Sam3e2/Subosi/README.md

 ## What is this?

-An alternative interface board to bluetooth mesh samrt touch panel controllers.
+An alternative interface board to bluetooth mesh smart touch panel controllers.
 Touch actions are simulated over the I2C interface.
 Switches can be connected at the terminal or IDC header.